-Duration: Depending on how long the SQL statement takes to execute, an alert could be set up to notify you about it.
-In the example above, alerts will occur at 1, 2, or 3 seconds.
+Duration: Depending on how long the SQL statement takes to execute, an alert could be set up to provide the notification.

 Record Count: This warning will occur every time a record count is 1 or greater.
 In this case, this would alert you every time a customer is missing an email address in the database.